Allan122/Data-S/README.md

 - It provides a shell experience that's updated and maintained by Microsoft.
 - It's a powerful tool for managing Azure resources without the overhead of installing and maintaining a machine yourself.

-Google Colab
+**Google Colab**
 - Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources including GPUS and TPUS.
+- Colab is well suited for Machine Learning, Data Science, and Education.